This article is correct as of 17 March 2021. For the latest information on COVID-19 visit the North Central London NHS website.

 Is the NHS confident the COVID-19 vaccine is safe?

 Yes.
 The NHS will not offer any COVID-19 vaccinations to the public until experts have signed off that it is safe to do so.
-Two vaccines have been approved for use so far, one produced by Pfizer/BioNTech and one produced by Oxford/AstraZeneca.
-The MHRA, the official UK regulator, have said that both vaccines are very safe and offer high levels of protection.
+Three vaccines have been approved for use so far.
+One is produced by Pfizer/BioNTech and one by Oxford/AstraZeneca.
+The third vaccine is produced by Moderna but isn't available for use in the UK yet.
+The MHRA, the official UK regulator, has said that the vaccines are very safe and offer high levels of protection.